-Salisbury Woodland is bordered by East Park Drive and Woodside Drive and links Blackpool Zoo with Stanley Park
+Salisbury Woodlands is bordered by East Park Drive and Woodside Drive.
+It links Blackpool Zoo with Stanley Park.

-Blackpool Council’s Ranger Service manage and protect the gardens.
-They took them over in September 2006 and have been funding and undertaking the restoration of the woodland.
-They have been helped by Volunteer Rangers, Millennium Volunteers and MBW Training.
+Blackpool Council Ranger Service manage and protect the woodlands.
+They took them over in September 2006 and have been funding and undertaking their restoration.
+They’ve been helped by a variety of local volunteer groups and organisations.

 The gardens are designed into the landscape.
 It’s somewhere in the centre of Blackpool where you can find nature at its best.
-Walk the winding paths and listen to birdsong and see insects.
+Walk the winding paths, listen to birdsong and see insects.

 A wide range of wildlife lives in Salisbury Woodlands.
 Look carefully and you might be lucky enough to see Kingfishers darting along the stream.
 There are Tree Creepers, Greater Spotted Woodpecker and Blackcaps.

-The woodland supports colonies of Pipistrelle bats that feed on insects at night.
-In the daytime you’ll see butterflies such as Orange tip, Speckled Wood and Peacock as well as dragonflies who lay eggs in the ponds at the nearby golf course.
+Colonies of Pipistrelle bats live there and feed on insects at night.
+In the daytime you’ll see butterflies such as Orange tip, Speckled Wood and Peacock.
+Plus dragonflies which lay their eggs in the ponds at the nearby golf course.

-The Friends of Stanley Park and Salisbury Woodlands contribute towards looking after this public green space, through fundraising and practical support.
+The Friends of Stanley Park and Salisbury Woodlands contribute towards looking after this public green space.
+They raise funds and provide practical support.

 The area surrounding the gardens has a fascinating history – many thanks to the Friends of Stanley Park for providing this information.